vedicastrology123/vash/content/articles/vedic-astrology-tamil.md

 Apart from Star or Nakshatra matching, matrimony matching for marriage can be done using both horoscope, and Arudha Lagna for conjugal bliss.

-Reach me at  vedicastrology123 at gmail dot com  and [Vedic Astrology - Jyotish](https://stevehora.com) .
+Reach me at  https://stevehora.substack.com/  and [Vedic Astrology - Jyotish](https://stevehora.com) .

 ##### On Telegram